rerupp/rust_playground/weather/cli/README.md

 #### `admin` commands.

-Here is an overview of the administation commands.
+The available administrative commands can be listed as shown below..

 ```
-$ \weather admin
+$ weather admin
 The weather data administration tool.

 Usage: weather admin <COMMAND>